Subsidiary vs. Branch Office in Singapore - 2021 Guide

 In terms of taxation, a subsidiary is considered to be a tax resident in Singapore and the taxes due from business activities in the city-state are to be paid here.
 The company can also benefit from tax incentives or deductions offered by the Singaporean government; our lawyers in Singapore can offer you further information on the subject.

-Branch office in Singapore
+Branch office in Singapore in 2021

 If you choose to register your company as a branch office, you should know that the office set up in Singapore will be considered as an extension of the parent company.
 Therefore, the parent company will be liable for the debts of the branch office in Singapore.